-In this scenario we demonstrate how to create a callback task in Salesforce for missed calls using the Microsoft Power Automate Connector.
+In this scenario we demonstrate how to create a callback task in Salesforce for missed calls using the Nimbus Power Automate Connector.
 The callback task also gets a dynamic due date assigned.

 At this point we assume you have a Salesforce account with admin privileges.